davidabram/io_urine/README.md

 - `io_uring` is fundamentally a shared-memory + syscalls interface; the code uses `unsafe` for pointer/offset work.
 Keep unsafe blocks small and always explain invariants.
+- Advanced setup flags (SQE128, CQE32, SQPOLL, etc.) require kernel 5.11+
+  and may need additional privileges or specific kernel configurations.
+- Use `SetupBuilder` for advanced configuration; the simple constructors (`IoUring::new`, `IoUring::with_entries`) remain available for basic use cases.

 ## Contributing